Martin Norris – Open Space Planner, Wellington Shire Council

 A biological perspective considers trees as living growing complex biological organisms and applies management and assessment protocols and processes to maximise the potential of each tree.

 Understanding tree biology is the key to maximising the potential for a tree to exist in any given environment.
-Tree biology is not fixed, as trees age various physiological and biological functions change, age related changes include reduced carbon-assimilation, decreased overall rates of growth; changes to mass:energy ratios, and reduce ability to respond to change (Clark 1991; Moore 2004; Shigo 1986).
+Tree biology is not fixed, as trees age various physiological and biological functions change, age related changes include reduced carbon assimilation, decreased overall rates of growth; changes to mass: energy ratios, and reduce ability to respond to change (Clark 1991; Moore 2004; Shigo 1986).

-Trees do not have a fixed life span (indeterminate growth), few urban trees die due to natural causes and decline and die due to ‘distinctive internally programmed degeneration’ – tree experience an increased venerability with age (Nooden cited by Clark 1991).
-The provision of a stable environment and a stable physical structure are critical to maximising biological potential (Clark 1991; Moore 2004).
-In urban areas a stable environment can be difficult to achieve, due to other activities undertaken near trees (including, construction, compaction, irrigation, and pruning).
+Trees do not have a fixed life span (indeterminate growth), and few urban trees die due to natural causes and decline and die due to ‘distinctive internally programmed degeneration’ – tree experience an increased venerability with age (Nooden cited by Clark 1991).
+The provision of a stable environment and a stable physical structure is critical to maximising biological potential (Clark 1991; Moore 2004).
+In urban areas, a stable environment can be difficult to achieve, due to other activities undertaken near trees (including, construction, compaction, irrigation, and pruning).

 Assessments should include the potential of the site to meet the biological needs of the tree as it ages, and the potential of existing management to provide a stable environment and maintain a stable tree structure.